Berne, Indiana: Swiss Days Celebration

 The annual Swiss Days Celebration in Berne is held the last Friday and Saturday in July and attracts thousands of visitors every year as locals celebrate their Swiss and American culture.
-Main Street is closed downtown as numerous vendors, food trucks and carnival rides set up shop.
-A large tent and stage are constructed for live music (of many genres, including polka).
-Events include an antique tractor and engine show, car show, horse pull, quilt show, competitive "stein toss" (stone throw), and the popular annual "Swiss Days Race" (5K for adults, 1 mile for children), held every year since 1972 (except 2020 - Covid).
-The schedule of events can be found on the Swiss Days website, sponsored by the Berne Chamber of Commerce.

-Das Märit Farmers' & Artists' Market

-Local produce and art are sold at "Das Märit" market every Saturday from mid-May until early October.
-The market is located in the First Mennonite Church parking lot in Berne.

 City parks

 Muensterberg Plaza and Clock Tower

 The idea of building the clock tower and plaza was first raised in 2001 while the city of Berne was planning for its sesquicentennial.
 Wanting to celebrate the city's Swiss heritage, it was decided to model the clock tower after the medieval Zytglogge in Bern, Switzerland, the oldest monument in that city (built c.
 1220, repaired in 1405).
 The clock tower and plaza were given the name Muensterberg (Münsterberg) after the small Mennonite community in the Jura Mountains of Switzerland that Berne's first immigrants came from.
-After several years of careful planning and fundraising, the clock tower was constructed in 2010.
+The clock tower was constructed in 2010.
 It stands 160 feet tall and 32 feet wide, weighing approximately 1,216 tons (over 2.4 million pounds).
-It contains carillon bells created by the Verdin Company, which ring on the hour.
-Local enthusiasm for the project reached its peak during the summer of 2012 when the splash pad was first made operational in the center of the plaza.
-As early as the summer of 2009, however, several residents were heard to publicly declare their admiration for and dedication to the clock tower, and soon afterward the Clock Tower Enthusiasts Club was formed.
+It contains carillon bells created by the Verdin Company.

-In addition to the splash pad, the Muensterberg Plaza built around the clock tower also features The Settler's Statue commemorating the arrival of the first settlers to the area, the only stateside Canton Tree, and a series of flowerbeds laid out to resemble common quilting patterns.
+The Muensterberg Plaza built around the clock tower also features The Settler's Statue commemorating the arrival of the first settlers to the area, the only stateside Canton Tree, and a series of flowerbeds laid out to resemble common quilting patterns.

 Lehman Park

 Lehman Park is a wooded 11.5-acre park located at the intersection of US 27 and Park Avenue.
 The land for the park was donated to the city of Berne by Isaac and Caroline Lehman in 1928.
-The park contains a rentable indoor pavilion with restrooms and electricity, two playground areas, sand volleyball court, two baseball diamonds, and an asphalt basketball court, along with picnic tables and grilling areas.